10 Things I Love about Living and Teaching in South Korea

 I basically have no boss.
 Well, I do actually but I only see him when we have work parties.
 As long as you show up for class each day and do all the paperwork, nobody really cares what you do beyond that.

 Of course I’m a professional and most certainly do a whole lot more than just show up.
 But, if you’re the type who is ridiculously lazy, consider Korea.
 You can do the bare minimum and not lose your job.
 Trust me, I’ve seen numerous totally and completely incompetent teachers over the years and they’re still hanging on.

 Anyway, the moral of this story is that working at a university in Korea is the least stressful job I could possibly ever have.
 And for that, I’m thankful.
 Most days, it’s even kind of fun.

 #9: Korean Food

 I’m totally and completely addicted to Korean food.
 Cold spicy noodles in red sauce.
 Cold noodles in bizarre ground sesame seeds.
-Cold noodles in Vinegar broth.
+Noodles in Vinegar broth.
 Noodles with vegetables.
 Korean BBQ.
 Bulgogi.
 Pajeon on the mountain.
 Side dish fiesta with soup and rice.
 Kimchi Chigae.
 Dwejang Chigae.
 Soft Tofu Chigae.
 Fried chicken.
 Hot pot with spring rolls.
 Spicy chicken red sauce deliciousness.
 Andong chicken.
 Pork spine stew.
 Cabbage kimchi.
 Cucumber kimchi.